Priors#

 Example 2: Encouraging Positive Amplitude Values#

-We set the amplitude of the power-law used to simulate the source very small.
-Together with statistical fluctuations, this will result in some negative amplitude best-fit values.
+We set the amplitude of the power-law used to simulate the source to a very small value.
+Together with statistical fluctuations, this could result in some negative amplitude best-fit values.

 model_weak = SkyModel(